asgr/Tiler/README.txt

 These commands are in RUNMErebuild.rscript which you can run as an executable, it is inside the Tiler_?.?.tar.gz tarball.

-Once all of the cluster regions have been rebuilt you can re-run RUNMEtile.rscript (or the individual commands above).
+Once all of the POSITION regions have been rebuilt you can re-run RUNMEtile.rscript (or the individual commands above).
 This works because the updated state of the survey is stored in a file called 'stopstate.r' that you'll find in the 'Observed' folder.

 That should be enough to get you going, email me at aaron.robotham@uwa.edu.au if you're stuck.